SenaOzcn/Kodluyoruz-BackEnd-BootCamp-Projects/UML/Readme.md

 # Zoo

-Using OOP principals, build out the hierarchical class structure of a zoo within Visual Studio and a digital diagram.
 There should be at least 3 layers of inheritance with at least 6 different types of animals.

 ![diogram](https://github.com/SenaOzcn/Kodluyoruz-BackEnd-BootCamp-Projects/blob/MIT-License/UML/ZOO.png)